bensaine/vizcal/README.md

 ## What is it?

 Visualizing concepts is a great way to learn them.
 It is also a great way to teach them.
 Vizcal is a tool to help you visualize Calculus concepts.
+Find visualization tools for Limits, Derivatives, Riemman Sums, and Arc Length.

 ## Recommended IDE Setup

 -   [VSCode](https://code.visualstudio.com/) + [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) + [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)

-## Project Setup
+## Project Setup (Node.js & NPM required)

-### Install
+### Install Dependencies

 ```bash
 $ npm install
 ```

-### Development
+### Run for Development

 ```bash
 $ npm run dev
 ```

-### Build
+### Build a single-file executable

 ```bash
 # For windows